 When most people think of the romance genre, they think of bodice rippers and fluffy plots.
-The entire thing is about a boy meeting girl and they fall in love, or it’s all about the sex that they have and it’s always followed by a happily ever after.
+The entire thing is about a boy meeting girl, and they fall in love, or it’s all about the sex followed by a happily ever after.
 You rarely, if ever, get to see what happens to the couple after they are finally together.
 This definitely happens in the genre.
 It’s the formula that most romance writers use.
-It’s also a genre that is highly underestimated in my opinion.
+It’s also a genre that is highly underestimated, in my opinion.

-The characters have problems and fights and they have to work at the relationship in order for it to succeed.
+The characters have problems and fights, and they have to work at the relationship for it to succeed.
 These authors show us that dating and the proposal are not the end of the relationship, but really just the beginning.
 And yes out in the real world we know this, but it’s also nice seeing this reflected in the literature as well.
 It gives us more experiences and advice for our own lives.
-I know all about dating and getting to the proposal part, but not really about anything that comes after that happily ever after..
+I know all about dating and proposal part, but not really about anything that comes after that happily ever after.

-With editors and publishers segregating the genre like this, the representation of what is considered a romance novel is going to be the “fluffy” books.
+With editors and publishers segregating the genre like this, what is considered a romance novel is going to be the “fluffy” books.
 I find this disadvantages the writers who go outside the bounds of the romance formula or they work new ideas into that formula.
-For example, one thing I love about Alice Clayton is that she has a main lead female character that isn’t model perfect and is in fact overweight.
+For example, one thing I love about Alice Clayton is that her main female character isn’t model perfect and is, in fact, overweight.
 You typically don’t see this in the romance genre because the books focus on societal ideals.
-The books also deal with women and women’s wants and desires and again this is – sadly – not seen as being important enough to be given credit for their brilliance.
+The books also deal with women and women’s wants and desires, and again this is – sadly – not seen as being important enough to be given credit for their brilliance.

 Take Jane Austen, for example.
 She is in the canon of literary masterpieces, but she writes love stories.
-The reason why we get to study her literature in school and post-secondary institutions is because she challenged societal norms and wrote about women’s issues.
-She gives us a good look into what it was like being a women in the nineteenth century.
-She contributed to society by challenging the status quo, but she was never credited for her efforts during her life time.
-She had to even hide behind a pen name in order to be published, women weren’t published at the time under their own names they had to use a male pseudonym, or to have her work considered to be important or relevant to society.
+The reason why we get to study her literature in school and post-secondary institutions is that she challenged societal norms and wrote about women’s issues.
+She gives us a good look into what it was like being a woman in the nineteenth century.
+She contributed to society by challenging the status quo, but she was never credited for her efforts during her lifetime.
+She had to hide behind a pen name to be published as women weren’t allowed to use their own names at that time.
+They had to use a male pseudonym to have their work taken seriously by society.